2000 United States presidential election in New Hampshire: Electors

 Although voters select or write in their preferred candidate on a ballot, voters in New Hampshire, as in all 50 states and the District of Columbia, technically cast their ballots for electors: representatives to the Electoral College.
-Since New Hampshire is represented by 2 congressional districts and 2 senators, it is allocated 4 electoral votes.
-All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 4 electors, who pledge to vote for their candidate and their running mate.
+Since New Hampshire is represented by two congressional districts and two senators, it is allocated four electoral votes.
+All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of four electors, who pledge to vote for their candidate and their running mate.
 Whichever candidate wins the most votes in the state is awarded all four electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than their candidate is known as a faithless elector.

-The electors of each state and the District of Columbia met on December 18, 2000 to cast their votes for president and vice president.
+The electors of each state and the District of Columbia met on December 18, 2000, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
-Instead the electors from each state and the District of Columbia met in their respective capitols.
+Instead, the electors from each state and the District of Columbia met in their respective capitols.
 The following were the members of the Electoral College from the state.
-All were pledged to and voted for George W. Bush and Dick Cheney:
+All were pledged to and voted for Bush and Cheney: